 My field sketches start with a fairly simple pencil drawing (see my previous post) to which I add watercolour.
-This sketch, of a pair of mating lions, was created early one morning in Kruger National Park, but the watercolour was added later in the day when I returned to the lodge.
+This sketch of a pair of mating lions was created early one morning in Kruger National Park, but the watercolour was added later in the day when I returned to the lodge.

 Stage 2.
-Now I add another watery layer of colour, this time beneath the lions, to ensure they are grounded, and don’t look like they are floating in the air.
+Now I add another watery layer of colour, this time beneath the lions, to ensure they are grounded and don’t look like they are floating in the air.
 You can see that the yellow used in stage one is still wet.

 Stage 3.
-I add some of the colour from the ground into the still-wet areas of yellow on the lions.
+I add some of the colours from the ground into the still-wet areas of yellow on the lions.
 I know that all the colours will dry much paler than they appear when wet, so I’m not worried that they will be too bright.
 Now I need to wait for the paint to dry before I continue.
 I seem to remember this involved a lovely cup of tea while listening to the chatter of squirrels and babblers.

 Join Alison on an art safari.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.